On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion: Experiments Results

-\Cref{tab:kitti_depth_results} evaluates our system's depth accuracy on the Eigen test split; notably, we are competitive with other monocular, self-supervised methods, but lag behind some recent approaches like ManyDepth \cite{watson2021temporal}.
-We emphasize the utility of our method producing accurate depth \textit{and} egomotion, whereas ManyDepth and Shu et al. \cite{shu2020feature} are only able to estimate depth with a high degree of accuracy.
+\Cref{tab:kitti_vo_results} and \Cref{fig:topdown_traj_kitti} present the performance of our tightly-coupled system on the KITTI odometry test sequences, and show that our proposed method achieves state-of-the-art egomotion accuracy compared with other learning-based methods.
+Notably, our coupling approach produces better egomotion estimates than the more simplistic direct coupling methods \cite{ambrus2020two,wang2019recurrent} that treat depth as an input into the egomotion network.
+Our ablation study (\Cref{tab:vo_opt_ablation}) indicates that feedback coupling is crucial for achieving this level of accuracy.
+Including feedback and applying our PFT strategy leads to the best performance. \Cref{tab:kitti_depth_results} shows our system's depth accuracy on the Eigen test split; notably, we are competitive with other monocular, self-supervised methods, but lag behind some recent approaches like ManyDepth \cite{watson2021temporal}.
+We emphasize the utility of our method in producing accurate depth \textit{and} egomotion estimates, whereas ManyDepth and Shu et al. \cite{shu2020feature} are only able to estimate depth accurately.